Blog Listing Displays User Avatars Instead of Blog Avatars

 The only obvious option is to shut off the avatars altogether.

-#3 Updated by Matt Gold over 7 years ago
+#3 Updated by Matt Gold about 10 years ago

 Maybe some version of the header image, if there is one?
 Maybe people should be able to pick a blog avatar when they set up their blogs (and edit it later)?
 I do think it's important, since it shows up in sitewide blog listings and also affects blogs when we feature them on the homepage.